|

 of VOCATION OF A WHORE, performed by Annika Strohm.
 "A sexy and

-they said.
-It starts with a pretty girl on a vespa, music and mime but
+said.
+It starts with a pretty girl on a vespa, music and mime but much

-much before long we are drawn hypnotically into a surreal monologue
+before long we are drawn hypnotically into a surreal monologue about

-the delivery of this monologue translated into English, probably from
+and the delivery of this monologue translated into English, probably

-Italian, by a Norwegian actress could not be less difficult.
-As such
+from Italian, by a Norwegian actress could not be less difficult.
+As

-it probably contains the longest and funniest talk on a blowjob in translation
+such it probably contains the longest and funniest talk on a blowjob

-that you will ever hear.
-The fabulous Annika Strohm mesmerised an appreciative
+in translation that you will ever hear.
+The fabulous Annika Strohm

-on the evasive nature of perfection, a retired prostitute and superheroine,
+about.
+With reflections on the evasive nature of perfection, a retired

 |